Posts Tagged ‘ground rules’

 “At this conference, you can create, together with others, opportunities to learn and to share.”

-Introducing and having attendees commit to the right ground rules at the start of the event sets the stage for a collaborative, participative conference, because the rules give people permission and support for sharing with and learning from each other.
+Introducing and having attendees commit to the right ground rules at the start of the event sets the stage for a collaborative, participative conference.
+The rules give people permission and support for sharing with and learning from each other.

 Two tips on adding ground rules to your conference design